-In today's post, I want to take a look at the what you need to consider when buying a hydration pack also known as a hydration bladder.
+In today’s post, I want to take a look at the what you need to consider when buying a hydration bladder also known as a hydration reservoir.

 When you’re out hiking, one of the crucial resources you need to have with you is drinking water and plenty of it.
 Whether you are hiking in the height of summer or the dead of winter, while your consumption levels may differ, you will always need to have a good supply of easily accessible drinking water.
 For hiking, a good supply can be roughly defined as 20 – 25 Oz of water for every hour on the trail.

 The problem here for the hiker is that if you’re out an average day hike of anywhere from four to eight hours, that can be a significant amount of water to have to carry in terms of both weight and volume.
 It can also be a lot to try and manage in a convenient and easy manner.